 The following links will provide you with more details about the financial aid process.

 - Types of Aid (including how to apply)

 - Estimating College Costs (including how aid is determined)

 Here is some useful information to help you apply for financial aid for the first time at the University of Colorado Boulder.

-- Federal Direct Loans and Federal Graduate PLUS loans require a Master Promissory Note (MPN) and entrance counseling to be completed, but typically this only has to be signed the first time a loan is borrowed.
+- Federal Direct Loans and Federal Graduate PLUS loans require a Loan Agreement (also referred to as Master Promissory Note or MPN) and entrance counseling to be completed, but typically this only has to be signed the first time a loan is borrowed.